Gourdon, Provence: tourism & sightseeing

 As you approach Gourdon on the road from the south, climbing ever higher through the rocky forested valley, you can't help but be impressed by your first view of the village.
 Gourdon sits high on top of a rocky promontory at an altitude of 760 metres, from where it has magnificent views over the valley of the Loup River and beyond to the Mediterranean, from Nice to Theoule - a long way!.

 It is also known as the 'Eagle's Nest' because of this exalted position.

 Gourdon really is one of the most stunning of the 'perched villages of Provence' and the main attraction of the village is the far-reaching views, which are ample reward for coping with the tourist crowds for a couple of hours.
 There is a viewpoint at the end of the village from where these are best appreciated.

-As a result, in Gordes you get more sense of being in a tourist attraction than in a real village.
+In Gordes you get more sense perhaps of being in a tourist attraction than in a real village.
 I would guess there are very few permanent residents in the village itself so Gourdon does miss that aspect of the charm of many of the Provencal villages.

 Of course I am not trying to deter you from visiting, in fact a visit is highly recommended, especially for the approach to the village and the castle and views in the village, but don't ONLY visit Gourdon!

 Just remember that there are other villages that have equally good views and a more authentic village feel to them in the region - although perhaps none that look quite so awesome as Gourdon does from across the valley!